UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Use the Electricity Facts Label (EFL) to confirm that usage credits match your typical power consumption to avoid higher rates.

 The Electricity Facts Label acts as the ultimate nutrition label for energy plans.
-It strips away flashy marketing and exposes the true cost of the product.
-Learning how to spot the electricity facts label usage credit is the single most important step you can take to protect your wallet from deceptive pricing.
+It strips away flashy marketing jargon and exposes the true cost of the product you are about to purchase.
+Learning how to spot the electricity facts label efl usage credit is the single most important step you can take to protect your wallet from deceptive pricing.

-Before you agree to any new contract, pull up this document and verify the math.
-Here’s exactly where you should focus your attention:
+Before you agree to any new contract or provide your service address, pull up this standardized document and verify the math.
+Here is exactly where you should focus your attention:

-1. Look at the top average price chart for the 500, 1,000, and 2,000 kWh usage tiers to see how drastically the rate shifts.
+1. Look at the top average price chart for the 500, 1,000, and 2,000 kWh usage tiers to see how drastically the rate shifts across different home sizes.

-2. Find the specific “Usage Credit” line item located under the Base Charge and Energy Charge section.
+2. Find the specific “Usage Credit” line item, which is typically located right under the main Base Charge and Energy Charge section.

 3. Note the exact minimum, and sometimes maximum, kWh limits required to trigger the discount.

-Even if a generous usage credit offsets your energy charge for the month, those TDU delivery charges and base fees still apply.
-This is why a plan advertising 9.9 cents per kWh at exactly 1,000 kWh can jump to 16 cents or more at 999 kWh, as the base and delivery charges are no longer masked by the sudden application of a $50 or $100 credit.
+Even if a generous usage credit heavily offsets your energy charge for the month, those TDU delivery charges and base fees still fully apply to your bill.
+This is exactly why a plan advertising 9.9 cents per kWh at 1,000 kWh can suddenly jump to 16 cents or more at 999 kWh.
+The fixed base and delivery charges are no longer masked by the sudden application of a $50 or $100 credit.

-Many bill credit plans are fixed-term and include an early termination fee, so check the EFL and Terms of Service before you enroll.
-You cannot simply walk away without a penalty just because you missed the usage threshold.
+Many bill credit plans are fixed-term and include a hefty early termination fee, so check the EFL and Terms of Service carefully before you enroll.
+You cannot simply walk away without a financial penalty just because you missed the usage threshold.

 Infographic comparing a house with a good fit for bill credit plans and an apartment with a poor fit.